Skip to content

 uv run pytest -v -m install_smoke tests/test_install_smoke.py

-# Naming lint (forbidden terms per CONTEXT.md)
+# Naming lint (forbidden class names per CONTEXT.md)

 uv run python scripts/lint-naming.py

-# Import topology lint (L0..L3 layer boundaries)
+# Import topology lint (the layer boundaries in .importlinter)

 uv run lint-imports --config .importlinter